coding-nouman/my-first-portfolio/README.md

 ## 📖 About

-Hi, I'm **Nouman** – a web developer in training.
+Hi, I'm Nouman – a web developer currently learning HTML and CSS.
-This simple website includes:
+This project includes the following sections:

 - A header with my name and title
 - An about section